mozilla/data-docs/src/datasets/search/client_ltv/reference.md

 # Model Performance

-There is additionally a dataset, `ltv_daily_model_perf` that tracks the LTV model's prediction performance each day it is re-trained.
+There is additionally a dataset, `ltv_daily_model_perf`, that tracks the LTV model's prediction performance each day it is re-trained.
 For a given day, one could check the performance with the following [query](https://sql.telemetry.mozilla.org/queries/75244/source#187873):

 ```sql
 SELECT